BetterThanTomorrow/calva/README.md

     - User setting to evaluate namespace on save/open file (defaults to **on**)
 - Evaluate code and replace it in the editor, inline: `alt+v e`
 - Pretty printing evaluation resuls: `alt+v p`
-- Support for `cljc` files (this was supposed to be supported by the original extension, but bug)
+- Support for `cljc` files and you can choose if they should be evaluated by the `clj` or the `cljc` repl session.
 - Error information when evaluation fails (at least a hint)

-NB: ** You shouldn't run both extensions, beacuse that will get very confused. **
+NB: **You shouldn't run both extensions, beacuse that will get very confused.**

 ![Features](/assets/howto/features.gif)